ChhoengRamekh/database/README.md

-//select the student student and has teacher incharge who come from Phnom Penh
+**select the student student and has teacher incharge who come from Phnom Penh**

 select * from tblstudent stu